Expanding neutrino oscillation parameter measurements in NOvA using a Bayesian approach: 3-flavor neutrino oscillations in NO v A

 \subsection{Near-to-far extrapolation and systematics}

 Predictions for the neutrino event rates at the FD are constrained using the high-statistics neutrino interactions measured in the ND.
-These measurements imply corrections to the ND prediction, which we propagate to the FD by adjusting for the differing efficiency and flux between the detectors using simulations.
+These measurements are used to devise corrections to the ND prediction, which we propagate to the FD by adjusting for the differing efficiency and flux between the detectors using simulations.
 We call this process ``extrapolation.''
 We apply oscillations to this data-driven prediction when comparing to FD data during inference (Sec.~\ref{subsec:osc inf} below).

-The signal spectra for both \numu{} disappearance and \nue{} appearance channels are predicted using the \numu{} spectra at the ND.
+Corrections to the signal spectra for both \numu{} disappearance and \nue{} appearance channels arise from the \numu{} spectra at the ND.
 The near-to-far extrapolation for the \numu disappearance samples at the FD is performed in quartiles of hadronic energy fraction ($\hadfrac = \Ehad/E_\nu$, with $E_\nu$ being the reconstructed neutrino energy and \Ehad{} the reconstructed hadronic energy).

 Extrapolating in the \hadfrac{} bins has the effect of grouping events that share similar hadronic system characteristics so that compatible events are constrained together in the FD sample, despite the detectors' somewhat different acceptances.
 Performing the oscillation fit in these bins enhances sensitivity to the oscillation dip as a function of $E_\nu$ since we achieve a finer energy resolution for bins with smaller \hadfrac{}.
 We further subdivide the near-to-far extrapolation into three bins of reconstructed transverse momentum of the outgoing charged lepton $p_T$ for both appearance and disappearance channels.
 Like the \hadfrac{} subdivision, this allows us to better match the constraints from the much smaller ND to the FD, in this case adjusting for the differing containment of events with leptons that emerge at large angles relative to the beam direction (i.e., large $p_T$).
 The predictions in $p_T$ bins are summed prior to the oscillation fit.
 We constrain the small beam backgrounds in the \nue appearance channels with a similar procedure based on ND \nue candidates after first decomposing them into NC, \numu~CC, and intrinsic \nue categories using data-driven constraints. (\nuebar beam backgrounds are all constrained together rather than being decomposed this way.)
 Cosmic backgrounds for all FD samples are determined from dedicated FD cosmic data samples.
 The remaining minor backgrounds are estimated from simulation.
 More detail on these procedures can be found in our previous paper \cite{NOvA:2021nfi}.